How we diagnosed sales drivers and barriers in family history research (genealogy)

 - Secondary research to unearth evidence on the competitive context and BMD sales drivers and barriers.

 - Qualitative research to understand family history researchers and influencers.
 Also the family history research journey, role of GRO and sales drivers and barriers.

 - Analysis followed by interim debrief and working session.
 In turn this informed the subsequent next step.

 - Quantitative research and statistical modelling to quantify usage and attitudes.
-Also BMD sales drivers and barriers, and inform strategic product, communication and pricing policies.
+Also to identify BMD sales drivers and barriers, and inform strategic product, communication and pricing policies.
 Thirdly to analyse and forecast demand and revenue to 2015 by creating an econometric model.

 - Analysis followed finally by a full debrief and working session.

-Provided many revelatory insights on existing and potential family history researchers, also drivers and barriers to research family trees and buy/use bith, death and marriage certificates.
+Provided many revelatory insights on existing and potential family history researchers; also drivers and barriers to research family trees and buy/use birth, death and marriage certificates.
 As result this inspired new marketing strategies including product, promotion and pricing policies to achieve desired strategic outcomes.